ameritusweb/ParallelReverseAutoDiff/README.md

     .ConstructFromArchitecture(jsonArchitecture, this.numTimeSteps, this.numLayers);
 ```

+Operation finders are a key component used to define and locate different operations in a neural network's computational graph.
+They're essentially functions that link to specific operations at different layers or time steps within the network.
+This is achieved by mapping string identifiers (IDs) to these operations, which are then used within a JSON architecture to establish the network's structure and sequence of computations.
+For example, an operation finder could link to a matrix multiplication operation in a specific layer of the network.
+By using these operation finders, developers can effectively manage complex computational graphs.

 ### Populate the backward dependency counts

 Then populate the backward dependency counts by running the following code.
 It only has to be run once to set up the backward dependency counts.